 Embark on an odyssey across the North of Iceland as you take in breathtaking scenery, beautiful towns, towering mountains and dramatic landscapes.
 This itinerary offers the opportunity to explore the best of what the north has to offer, including visiting dramatic waterfalls, bubbling mud pools and geothermal baths, exploring Iceland’s whale watching capital and indulging in delicious cuisine.
-In addition you can absorb vibrant Reykjavik, soak in the famous Blue Lagoon and marvel at Thingvellir National Park.
+Much of your itinerary even follows the Arctic Coast Way – a newly opened route that maps Iceland's spectacular northern shore.
+Expect the likes of fissured cliffs, lonely fishing villages and dramatic fjords.
+In addition you can absorb vibrant Reykjavik, soaking in the famous Blue Lagoon and marvelling at Thingvellir National Park.

 North Iceland Odyssey